ludeeus/awesomeversion/README.md

 _One version package to rule them all, One version package to find them, One version package to bring them all, and in the darkness bind them._

-Make anything a version object, and compare aginst a vast section of other version formats.
+Make anything a version object, and compare against a vast section of other version formats.

 ## Installation